John Wind

-John Wind was an architect who worked in southwest Georgia in the United States from approximately 1838 until his death in 1863.
+John Wind was an architect who designed his work in southwest Georgia in the United States from approximately 1838 until his death in 1863.
 He was born in Bristol, England, in 1819.
 John Wind designed the Greenwood, Susina, Oak Lawn, Pebble Hill, Eudora and Fair Oaks monumental plantation houses, the Thomas county courthouse and a few in-town cottages.
 William Warren Rogers writes "Some of Wind's work still exists and reveals him as one of the South's most talented but, unfortunately, least known architects."
 John Wind also worked as an inventor, jeweler, master mechanic and surveyor.
 He devised a clock that remained wound for one year and was awarded a patent for a cotton thresher and cleaner, Patent Number 5369.
 He was also the co-recipient of a corn husker and sheller patent in 1860.
-But it was his work as an architect that made him an enduring figure.
+But it was his work and creations as an architect that made him an enduring figure that left a mark on society.

 His first commission

 Circa 1838, merchant and planter Jackson J. Mash brought John Wind from New York city to Duncanville, Georgia, to design a large house for his plantation.
 Later, the area was identified as Mashes on railroad maps and as Susina from 1888 to 1906.
 It is now Beachton, or on a few maps, Moncrief slightly to the south.
 No known photographs exist for the Mash work.
 The house was brick, with four large columns supporting a portico with a small balcony under the portico and over the front door.
 The Southern Enterprise newspaper described it as a "fine mansion, where spacious apartments, gorgeous furniture (are housed)."
 The building cost between $12,000 and $15,000.
 This house burned in 1876.